UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-2.md

 - The first parameter is the **target property** of type `BindableProperty`.
 On inspection, the code might seem confusing (because it is!).
 For a start, _static properties_ on the target type.
     - For any (bindable) property, there will be a static class property of the same name + suffix `Property`.
     - You always pass the static property (never an instance property)
     - Why?
-Err...
-I'll get back to you on that ok?
+We will return to this when we create our own bindable properties later.
 - The second property is the _name_ of the **source property**, specified as a `string`.
 - Finally, there is the direction.
 This enumerable type is can set to:
     - Default